ryanswanstrom/awesome-datascience-bootcamps/README.md

 # awesome-data-science-bootcamps

-A list of data science bootcamps
+Eventually, a list of data science bootcamps